 Burglary Attorney

-The laws of the state of Colorado defines burglary as entering or staying in a building without permission in order to commit a crime.
+The laws of the state of Colorado define burglary as entering or staying in a building without permission in order to commit a crime.
 The intent to commit a crime is a core part of this definition, while the type of crime is not.
 Entering a building or dwelling uninvited with the intent to commit assault is considered burglary, as is doing so with the intent to steal.

 Degrees Of Burglary